sayden/99-rust-exercises/README.md

 39. A list of prime numbers.
 40. Goldbach's conjecture.
 41. Given a range of integers by its lower and upper limit, print a list of all even numbers and their Goldbach composition.

+## Logic
+46. and 47 Define predicates and/2, or/2, nand/2, nor/2, xor/2, impl/2 and equ/2 (for logical equivalence) which succeed or fail according to the result of their respective operations; e.g. and(A,B) will succeed, if and only if both A and B succeed.
+49. Gray codes.